bglnelissen/slideToolkit/guides/INSTALL.OSX.md

 ```

 _Note: an alternative installation instruction for CellProfiler could be found [here](https://github.com/CellProfiler/CellProfiler/wiki/Source-installation-%28OS-X-and-macOS%29)_

+> Disclaimer: we have not fully tested our workflow and slideToolKit with newer versions of CellProfiler.
+Presumably `pipelines` need to be edited to fit the new version.

 #### Step 11 - Reboot.
 Reboot your system and you're done.